Jayjc29/LeetCode-Python/README.md

-this are all my slutions forr leetcode problemsd
+this are all my solutions for leetcode problems